-International students from all over the globe choose to study at the Ottawa Catholic School Board.
+International students from all over the globe choose to study at the Ottawa Catholic School Board (OCSB).
+The OCSB is an excellent choice for students from Kindergarten to Grade 12 looking for a world-class education steeped in Deep Learning, values, technology, sports, and an immersive English as a Second Language (ESL) experience.
 Choosing to study here offers students the opportunity to learn about other cultures and make new friends while receiving quality education.

 Welcoming and inclusive environments

 Our students also expressed that the welcoming and supportive environment provided by peers and school staff made all the difference in their success.
 This environment stems from the values our students learn from a young age.
 Our faith-based schools provide safe and inclusive spaces for students to grow and learn.

 Our high schools are open to students of all faiths and cultures.
 This makes the experience for our international students a welcoming one.
 All of our students receive an education designed to develop the whole person.
 Students learn about social responsibility, positive values, and respect for all faiths and cultural backgrounds.